DraftKings to IPO in 2020 Following Merger

 DraftKings IPO by Acquisition

 In December 2019, DraftKings announced a business combination agreement in a press release.
-The company will merge with Diamond Eagle Acquisition Corp.
-(Nasdaq: DEAC) and SBTech.
+The company would merge with Diamond Eagle Acquisition (Nasdaq: DEAC) and SBTech.

 Diamond Eagle is a special purpose acquisition company (SPAC).
-Media executive Jeff Sagansky and investor Harry Sloan founded the company.
+Media executive Jeff Sagansky and investor Harry E. Sloan founded the company.
 The purpose of a SPAC is to raise capital with an IPO and then use the funds to acquire an existing company.
-In this case, that company is DraftKings.
+In this case, that company was DraftKings.

-But DraftKings isn’t coming into the merger alone.
-SBTech is the global leader in omni-channel sports betting and gaming.
+But DraftKings didn’t come into the merger alone.
+SBTech is the global leader in omnichannel sports betting and gaming.
 The company aims to “provide players with constant access to sports and casino products across all online, mobile and retail channels.”

 In the DraftKings IPO press release, CEO Jason Robins said…

-Following the merger, the combined company will be worth $3.3 billion with over $500 million cash on the balance sheet.
-Institutional investors have already committed to $304 million in Class A common stock.
+Following the merger, the combined company will be worth $3.3 billion with more than $500 million cash on the balance sheet.
+Institutional investors committed to $304 million in Class A common stock before the IPO happened.

 “DraftKings is already a premier online fantasy sports and betting platform.
 With the full integration of SBTech’s technology and innovative product expertise coupled with the right capitalization, DraftKings will be in a great position to continue its ambitious expansion plans in the United States.”